347 Schaeffer Hall

 The main readings for this course are contained in two coursepacks available on ICON.
 The two required books listed here are primarily for references purposes.
 A law dictionary will be essential for the course.
 I require Strunk and White because of the emphasis on writing style for the paper assignment.

 In addition to the two required books there are two recommended books.
-These were not ordered through Iowa Book, but are on reserve at the main library.
+I didn't specifically order these through Iowa Book or the Hawk Shop, but are on reserve at the main library.
 The Alderman and Kennedy book is mainly to provide some interesting background on some of the cases.
 The van Geel book is important for one particular chapter on how to read a Supreme Court opinion.
-For van Geel's book I've also provided links to two previous editions.
+Previous editions of van Geel's book would be acceptable.
 The one important chapter hasn't changed much from one edition to the next, so older editions are just as useful for course purposes (and likely much cheaper).
+Amazon doesn't list the older editions as I write this, but you might be able to find them elsewhere.
+(The widget below for the law dictionary is to the older 6th edtion.
+That edition is fine too, but I'll update the link later.)